jeremybytes/vslive2022-orlando/VSHOL03-async-programming/Labs/Lab04/Lab04-Instructions.md

 **Visual Studio Code**
 For Visual Studio Code, we'll run the application from the command line.
 (This is the most consistent experience.)

 Here's one way to get to the right folder in Windows.
 In File Explorer, open the folder that contains the test project: *[working_directory]/ProductOrder.Viewer/*.
-From the "File" menu, choose "Open Windows PowerShell".
+Right click on an empty space in the folder and choose "Open in Terminal" or "Open in PowerShell".
 This will give you a prompt to the correct location.

 ```
 PS C:\Lab03\Starter\ProductOrder.Viewer>